 I don’t know how I do it, but when I have deadline pressure to deliver something, I have the ability to hyper focus and produce something exceptional.
 A Sophia

 You know them, those people who can pull off a deliverable exquisitely, even when they’ve procrastinated until there is barely enough time left to get it done.

-Now that we’re combining a Cram it all in Year existence with WFH w/ kids, getting work done, let alone delivering the work that needs to be exceptional.
+Pressure work is hard no matter what, but especially so in our Cram it all in Year existence combined with WFH (w/ kids or no kids).
+Getting work done in a distracting environment (“yoohoo, hello” from the cake in the fridge), let alone delivering the work that needs to be exceptional, is tough.
 (Remember, every piece of work doesn’t need to be outstanding.
 Read here if you’re still striving for perfection, or even exceptional in all your work.
-And here if you’re holding yourself to that standard as a mom.)
+And here if you’re holding yourself to that standard as a mom or dad.)

 Traditionally, a pressure-cooker environment is not all that conducive to great work.
 Sort of hard to create a masterpiece when it feels like there’s not enough time, or undistracted time.
 We wanted to know: what do people who achieve laser-like focus and deliver extraordinary performances do differently?
 What we learned was that there’s a way to purposefully get in that zone – a zone that psychologists call “Clutch State.”
 Here’s how to raise your game when you’re feeling the heat, and needing to deliver:

 The single most important predictor of high-level performance under pressure is the perception of being in control of the situation.
 You can’t operate on auto-pilot here.
 The people with big degrees call it “conscious processing.”
 Consciously practice Positive Self Talk: remind yourself of the energy, commitment, and knowhow that you’re bringing to this particular party.
 You’re in control, and you’re getting this thing DONE.